geveritt/Project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ
+* tBodyAcc-XYZ
-tGravityAcc-XYZ
+* tGravityAcc-XYZ
-tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ
-tBodyGyro-XYZ
+* tBodyGyro-XYZ
-tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ
-tBodyAccMag
+* tBodyAccMag
-tGravityAccMag
+* tGravityAccMag
-tBodyAccJerkMag
+* tBodyAccJerkMag
-tBodyGyroMag
+* tBodyGyroMag
-tBodyGyroJerkMag
+* tBodyGyroJerkMag
-fBodyAcc-XYZ
+* fBodyAcc-XYZ
-fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ
-fBodyGyro-XYZ
+* fBodyGyro-XYZ
-fBodyAccMag
+* fBodyAccMag
-fBodyAccJerkMag
+* fBodyAccJerkMag
-fBodyGyroMag
+* fBodyGyroMag
-fBodyGyroJerkMag
+* fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 mean(): Mean value
 std(): Standard deviation

-other values from x feature values are not included in the feature_std_mean_sort_activity_subject.txt
+* Other values from X_train.txt and X_test.txt feature values are not included in the feature_std_mean_sort_activity_subject.txt or the summarised_features_mean.txt files

 Data Order
 ==========